robertorcosta/azure-docs.pt-br/articles/vmware-cloudsimple/migration-layer-2-vpn.md

 ---
-title: Solução do Azure VMware por CloudSimple-alongar uma rede de camada 2 local para nuvem privada
+title: Azure VMware Solution by CloudSimple - Stretch a Layer 2 network on-premises to Private Cloud
-description: Descreve como configurar uma VPN de camada 2 entre o NSX-T em uma nuvem privada do CloudSimple e um cliente autônomo do NSX Edge local
+description: Describes how to set up a Layer 2 VPN between NSX-T on a CloudSimple Private Cloud and an on-premises standalone NSX Edge client
 author: sharaths-cs
 ms.author: b-shsury
 ms.date: 08/19/2019